 - The base VM must be connected to the pod's subnet named

 - The base VM must use an operating system currently supported for use in this Horizon Cloud release.
-Those operating systems are described in the steps in Create the Virtual Machine Manually in Your Pod in Microsoft Azure.
+Links to knowledge base articles about the supported operating systems can be found in the documentation topic Horizon Cloud — Environments, Operating Systems, and Compatibility.

 - Do not configure the base VM to use IPv6 IP addresses.
-The Administration Console will report an IP abnormal alert in the Desktop Health tab for VMs that are based on a master VM that uses IPv6 IP addresses.
+Horizon Cloud will report an IP abnormal alert in the Desktop Health tab for VMs that are based on a VM that uses IPv6 IP addresses.

-To verify your base VM meets that criteria before you start to configure it further, log in to the Horizon Cloud Administration Console, navigate to the Inventory VMs page, and verify your base VM is listed on that page.
-If it is listed, then that base VM meets the above criteria and you can safely proceed with the remaining configuration steps starting with the topics listed in Prepare the Manually Created Master VM Prior to Installing the Agents.
+To verify your base VM meets that criteria before you start to configure it further, log in to Horizon Cloud, navigate to the Inventory VMs page, and verify your base VM is listed on that page.
+If it is listed, then that base VM meets the above criteria and you can safely proceed with the remaining configuration steps starting with the topics listed in Prepare the Manually Created VM Prior to Installing the Agents.